roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-05 ****** byHiddenDevil_© "Did you hear what I said?"
+"Did you hear what I said?"
 His voice as strained and angry, and he was fucking her again, with the same deep, hard thrusts.
 Trisha stayed quiet, clamping her lips shut, still feeling the pain of each thrust.
 She ignored his question.
 No way!

  "I TOLD you to talk dirty!"
 He grabbed her hair and yanked her up again, prompting another squeal of pain.
 Pain shot through her neck and her back as she was pulled upwards, and all of a sudden, without even thinking, the words began to spew out of the cheerleader's mouth.